pingswept/me30-website/content/logistics/calendar.md

 draft: false
 ---

-# THIS CALENDAR IS NOT RIGHT. #
+# THIS CALENDAR IS NOT QUITE RIGHT. #

-# STILL NEEDS UPDATES FOR FALL 2022, BUT NOW THE DATES ARE CORRECT. #
+# STILL NEEDS UPDATES FOR FALL 2022, BUT NOW THE CLASS AND PROJECT DATES ARE CORRECT. #

 | Week | Date  | Lecture                                    | Hands-on                      | What to study                                                            | Due dates                                                     |
 |:----:|:-----:|--------------------------------------------|-------------------------------|--------------------------------------------------------------------------|---------------------------------------------------------------|